focs-lab/rapid/ASPLOS20-README.md

 ```
 Here, `<b>` could be something like `philo`.

-Alternatively, if you have generated `trace.rr` for all benchmarks, you could analyze the traces for all benchmarks as follows.
+Alternatively, if you have generated `trace.std` for all benchmarks, you could analyze the traces for all benchmarks as follows.
 ```
 python aerodrome.py
 ```